The Role a Paralegal Plays in the Attorney’s Office and in the Courtroom

 As an attorney’s assistant, a paralegal's main aim is to help his or her attorney to prepare court cases.
 Some of the responsibilities are quite similar to a lawyer.
 However, in the end, a paralegal is not qualified to represent plaintiffs and defendants in court or to give any legal advice to the attorney’s clients.

 Two kinds of paralegals

-Litigation paralegals may review a client’s information in order to make sure its accurate.
-They also research similar cases from the past and look for documents that can be used as evidence in a legal hearings or a courtroom trial.
+Litigation paralegals may review a client’s information in order to make sure it's accurate.
+They also research similar cases from the past and look for documents that can be used as evidence in a legal hearing or a courtroom trial.

 The paralegal often attends jury selections and takes notes about any potential jurors.
 He or she listens carefully to the responses offered to any questions asked by the judge and any attorneys in attendance during "voir dire."
 The paralegal may take note of the body language and facial expressions of the jurors, as their personality could have an influence on how they treat a defendant during a trial.
 Also, how the jurors respond to the personalities of the attorneys could have an influence on their attitudes.

 The paralegal’s administrative functions, either in the courtroom or the office, extend to attorney translation requests if any documents aren’t in the language of the courtroom.
 For example, an attorney translation request might be for any written witness’s statements that may be needed in the courtroom for the jurors to consider as evidence.
 The paralegal also updates databases and helps to prepare notes and reports for courtroom use.
 It is one of a paralegal’s duties to preview emails, interview clients, prepare contracts, write up settlement agreements, and secure any attorney translation requests for affidavits that may be required.